Random Fixed Boundary Flows: Abstract

 \section{Abstract}

-We consider the fixed boundary flow with canonical interpretability as principal components extended on the non-linear Riemannian manifolds.
-We aim to find a flow with fixed starting and ending point for multivariate datasets lying on an embedded non-linear Riemannian manifold, differing from the principal flow that starts from the center of the data cloud.
-Both points are given in advance, using the intrinsic metric on the manifolds.
-From the perspective of geometry, the fixed boundary flow is defined as an optimal curve that moves in the data cloud.
-At any point on the flow, it maximizes the inner product of the vector field, which is calculated locally, and the tangent vector of the flow.
-We call the new flow the fixed boundary flow.
-The rigorous definition is given by means of an Euler-Lagrange problem, and its solution is reduced to that of a Differential Algebraic Equation (DAE).
-A high level algorithm is created to numerically compute the fixed boundary.
-We show that the fixed boundary flow yields a concatenate of three segments, one of which coincides with the usual principal flow when the manifold is reduced to the Euclidean space.
-We illustrate how the fixed boundary flow can be used and interpreted, and its application in real data.
+\RVSD{We consider fixed boundary flow with canonical interpretability as principal components extended on non-linear Riemannian manifolds.
+We aim to find a flow with fixed starting and ending points for noisy multivariate data sets lying on an embedded non-linear Riemannian manifold.
+In geometric term, the fixed boundary flow is defined as an optimal curve that moves in the data cloud with two fixed end points.
+At any point on the flow, we maximize the inner product of the vector field, which is calculated locally, and the tangent vector of the flow.
+The rigorous definition derives from an optimization problem using the intrinsic metric on the manifolds.
+For random data sets, we name the fixed boundary flow the random fixed boundary flow and analyze its limiting behavior under noisy observed samples.
+We construct a high level algorithm to compute the random fixed boundary flow and the convergence of the algorithm is provided.
+We show that the fixed boundary flow yields a concatenate of three segments, of which one coincides with the usual principal flow when the manifold is reduced to the Euclidean space. { We further prove that the random fixed boundary flow converges largely to the population fixed boundary flow with high probability.} We illustrate how the random fixed boundary flow can be used and interpreted, and showcase its application in real data sets.}

-\textsc{Keywords}: {vector field, manifolds, curve, boundary condition, tangent space}
+{\it Keywords:} vector field, manifolds, curve, boundary condition, tangent space